Invertebrates of Antelope Island

 Western Spotted Orb Weaver (Neoscona oaxacensis)

 Easily the most commonly encountered spider on Antelope Island.
 These abundant orb weavers build their large, beautiful round webs wherever they can span two objects: between sagebrush, across trails, in building and vehicle windows, on and near buildings, etc. These shy, harmless spiders are known to quickly drop from their webs or hustle out of sight when approached.
 Males are slightly smaller in size and tend to hang off to the side, while the female dominates the middle of the web.
-The abundance of available food, mainly brine flies, allows these spiders to grown in great abundance, and many can be spotted occupying the same space.
+The abundance of available food, mainly brine flies, allows these spiders to grow in great abundance, and many can be spotted occupying the same space.

 Desert Orb Weaver (Metepeira)